 An intensive one-week residential institute that brings educators together from around the United States and Europe.
-Graduates become Cohen Center Fellows (link to requirements and benefits below highlighted) and join a corps of educators who serve as leaders in Holocaust and genocide education in their schools, communities, and professional organizations and assist the Center in applying its mission.
+Attendees who complete the Institute become Cohen Center Fellows (link to requirements and benefits below highlighted) and join a corps of educators who serve as leaders in Holocaust and genocide education in their schools, communities, and professional organizations and assist the Center in applying its mission.
 MORE

-To familiarize the participants with the processes by which genocide unfolds while identifying factors that move ordinary people to become evil.
+IDENTIFYING the processes by which genocide unfolds while identifying factors that move ordinary people to make a variety of behavioral choices.

 Roger Brooks, President and CEO of Facing History and Ourselves